 Leslie Sweem Bhutani had a career in financial services prior to becoming an activist in social justice causes.
 She was on the board of the League of Women Voters of Greenwich, CT and was a founding member of Connecticut Against Gun Violence.
 She is currently on the board of Planned Parenthood California Central Coast, the Brennan Center for Justice and the Equal Rights Amendment Coalition.
 She has also volunteered on committees for the Humane Society of the United States, the Children’s Aid Society, NYC, the Brady Campaign to Prevent Gun Violence and the Community Environmental Council in Santa Barbara, CA. She is an executive producer of several documentaries, most recently about environmental issues.
 She splits her time between New York City and Santa Barbara and is an active investor in companies that will change the world.

-A champion for social justice and community change agent, Sheryl continues the work of her ancestors by coaching, consulting and collaborating regularly with leaders of private foundations, public sector organizations, government agencies, K-12 and post-secondary educational institutions, private non-profit companies, faith-based entities and other companies to advance racial, cultural, gender and economic equity.
+A champion for social justice and a community change agent, Sheryl continues the work of her ancestors by coaching, consulting and collaborating with leaders of private foundations, public sector organizations, government agencies, K-12 and post-secondary educational institutions, private non-profit companies, faith-based entities and other companies to advance racial, gender and economic equity.
 The Principal Consultant of The Carter Leadership Collaborative LLC, Sheryl’s areas of expertise include community engagement, teambuilding and leadership development, organizational development, and change management.